shakacode/shakapacker/docs/v6_upgrade.md

 ### Update
 1. Peer dependencies.
 Run `yarn add @babel/core @babel/plugin-transform-runtime @babel/preset-env @babel/runtime babel-loader compression-webpack-plugin terser-webpack-plugin webpack webpack-assets-manifest webpack-cli webpack-merge webpack-sources webpack-dev-server`
+1. Update any scripts that called `bin/webpack` or `bin/webpack-dev-server` to `bin/webpacker` or `bin/webpacker-dev-server`
-2. Update your webpack config for a single config file, `config/webpack/webpack.config.js`.
+1. Update your webpack config for a single config file, `config/webpack/webpack.config.js`.
-3. Update `babel.config.js` if you need JSX support.
+1. Update `babel.config.js` if you need JSX support.

 ## How to upgrade to Webpacker v6 from v5
 1. Ensure you have a clean working git branch.
 You will be overwriting all your files and reverting the changes that you don't want.